MicrosoftDocs/fabric-docs/docs/data-engineering/job-queueing-for-fabric-spark.md

 The queue operates in a First-In-First-Out (FIFO) manner, where jobs are added to the queue based on the time of their submission and are constantly retried and start executing when the capacity is freed up.

 > [!NOTE]
 > Queueing of Spark jobs is not supported when your Fabric capacity is in its throttled state.
 All new jobs submitted will be rejected.
-In the case of Spark jobs this could occur when the Spark usage has been at its maximum for > 24 Hours.
-Learn more about [Fabric Capacity throttling policy](./enterprise/throttling.md)

 :::image type="content" source="media\job-queueing-for-fabric-spark\job-queueing-animation.gif" alt-text="Animated illustration of the process of job queuing in Microsoft Fabric.":::